Peru–Spain relations: Cultural cooperation

 Peru hosts a Spanish Cultural Center in Lima.
-In October 2021, the start of the file for twinning was established between the cities of Córdoba (Spain) and Cusco (Peru), based on to the relationship as part of the World Heritage and also united by the figure of Inca Garcilaso de la Vega, promoting collaboration and the exchange of experiences in areas such as education, tourism, culture or economy, for the benefit of all its citizens.
+In October 2021, the start of the file for twinning was established between the cities of Córdoba (Spain) and Cusco (Peru), based on the relationship as part of the World Heritage and also united by the figure of Inca Garcilaso de la Vega, promoting collaboration and the exchange of experiences in areas such as education, tourism, culture or economy, for the benefit of all its citizens.

 In July 2022, the Peruvian ambassador to Spain, Óscar Maúrtua, announced that the Peruvian embassy is working on the opening of a "Peru House" in Madrid, as well as the construction of a replica of the "Chavín Stele" in Chamartín district.
 Likewise, the Peruvian consul in Madrid, Elizabeth González, stressed that relations between the two countries "have always been very good" and that they "continue to be", both because of the historical elements that unite both countries, and because of the cultural richness.
 Subsequently, Maúrtua argued that Spain and Peru are united by strong historical-cultural ties, developed over five centuries of shared traditions: architecture, painting, literature or gastronomy, under the richness of the Spanish language, and that both countries are recognized as strategic allies for the future.
 In addition, on the occasion of the 201 years of independence of the South American country, the Peruvian Foreign Minister, César Landa, stated that Peru recognizes Spain as the main "strategic and reliable ally" in the EU, highlighting the strong historical-cultural ties and the "excellent" economic relationship.

+In April 2023, France, Italy, Poland, and Peru founded the Consular Corps of Castile and León (Spain).
+The association of accredited consulates in Spain based in the capitals of the Community will promote cultural, scientific, academic, economic and tourist exchange between the Region and the countries represented.